 Withdrawal from Class

-CLP/CRE students will not receive a refund for withdrawals requested after the first day of class.
+CLP students will not receive a refund for withdrawals requested after the first day of class.

 CLP Pass/Fail Guidelines

-Class size/Waiting List
+Class Size/Waiting List

 Non Attendance at Class

 Nonattendance at class means that a student does not check in with the class, complete assignments or participate in the discussion.
 The discussions are the equivalent of "going to class."
 Students should notify their instructor if they cannot complete an assignment or assignments within the week that they need permission for the incomplete.
 If a student is absent from a class for two weeks and there has been no communication with the instructor, a grade of "No Credit" will be entered on the student record.
-Further enrollment in classes will need permission of the Associate Dean.
+Further enrollment in classes will need permission of the Director.

 It is very important that you stay in touch with your instructor and with our office for any enrollment issues.
-In the Online Learning Certification Course there are a couple of assignments that have to do with the nature of online learning - particularly the need for discipline.
+In the Online Learning Certification Course there are several assignments that have to do with the nature of online learning - particularly the need for discipline.
 Our system is designed to offer convenience of online learning with building community and moving through a class as a group.
 This is especially important for Christian spiritual formation.
 You have a covenant with your classmates to not only engage the course work, but to share in the experience.